Is Reeves mounting a pension tax raid at the Budget?

 Savers who pay basic rate tax get a 20 per cent boost to their pension contributions, while higher rate taxpayers get 40 per cent, and additional rate earners get 45.

-A report from the IFS last year found that this would create £15 billion more a year for the exchequer, “the vast majority of which would come from those who are in the top fifth of earners.”
+A report from the IFS last year found that this would create £15bn more a year for the Exchequer, “the vast majority of which would come from those who are in the top fifth of earners”.

 Abolish or cap 25 per cent tax-free lump sum